 Rapid COVID-19 antigen tests are an important part of an overall system of testing.
-Should you test positive, the Ontario Ministry of Health requires that you follow up within 24 hours with a laboratory-based PCR test to act as a confirmatory test.
+Should you test positive, you should follow up within 24 hours with a laboratory-based PCR test to act as a confirmatory test.

 Rapid COVID-19 antigen tests are best used in pairs.
 If you are symptomatic but receive a negative result, it is possible that the virus has not been built up in your system enough to detect the virus.
 A second test should be performed between 36 hours and 3 days after the initial test to confirm the negative result.

-* The Ministry of Health in Ontario has issued guidance on antigen point-of-care testing that allows for self-swabbing.
-The self-swabber must consult the self-swabbing training resource developed by Ontario Health.
+* For Ontario customers: The Ministry of Health in Ontario issued guidance on antigen point-of-care testing that allows for self-swabbing.
+The self-swabber must consult the self-swabbing training resource developed by the Ministry.